EmanueleIannuzzi/EmanueleIannuzzi/README.md

 - **Mouse(s)**: [Logitech G PRO X Superlight](https://amzn.eu/d/0faJbCjL) for the desktop **AND** [Logitech Pebble Mouse 2 M350s](https://amzn.eu/d/0ermqZaH) for the notebook
 - **Headphones**: [Logitech G PRO X](https://amzn.eu/d/06gAj6u9)
 - **Monitor(s)**: [2 x 32" 2K (2560 x 1440) 166Hz - LG 32GN650](https://amzn.eu/d/0eDv1oxe)

-## My projects 🛠️

-I'm currently working on a lot of projects, but here are some of the most important ones:

-- **[NISD](https://github.com/NISD-Bot)**: It's a multipurpose bot that can do a lot of things, from moderation to fun commands.
-  (Closed source)
-    - Technologies used:
-        - **Backend**: Java, JDA, MongoDB

-I'm also planning on releasing a multitude of other Open Source projects, but I can't talk about them yet.
-Stay tuned!

 ## Certifications and badges 📖